ethz-spylab/data-decay/README.md

 - get_embeddings currently works for captions from CC3M caption-url format.
 This format can be changed by updating load_captions function in utils.py.
 To use images, simply calculate the embeddings of it using an image encoder of choice and save them as a numpy file where rows are samples and columns are the features.
 After that update the dataset_embeddings_path.
+- *DecayedConcepts* is run by calling decayed_concepts.py with config.yml file.
+Former simply calls other files for embedding calculation, clustering and decayed concept search, in this order.

 ### Interpreting results: